Leothurm/Stream-in-JAVA/README.md

-# Exercise about MAP in JAVA
+# Exercise about STREAM in JAVA

 >### Status: Finished ✔️